 Helping writers draft block by block and bit by bit increases their confidence as they rapidly develop skills, hit their targets with higher frequency, and provide opportunities for feedback and intervention daily or even multiple times a day.

-These are the most promising practices that I’ve unearthed by making writing with kids of all ages and all interest and ability levels.
-I hope you add your own practices, based upon your experiences.
+These are the most promising practices that I’ve unearthed by making writing with kids of all ages and all interests and ability levels.
+I hope you add your own practices based upon your experiences.

 Share your ideas in the #MakeWriting stream on Twitter.
 You may inspire other teachers who follow this topic.

 Invite writers to use moments from their making lives to fuel their written work.

 Have you ever asked your students what they like to make outside of school or what they’re working on in other school-sponsored spaces that they find particularly compelling?